github/docs/content/authentication/keeping-your-account-and-data-secure/reviewing-your-security-log.md

 ### Search based on the action performed

 The events listed in your security log are triggered by your actions.
-Actions are grouped into the following categories:
+Actions are grouped into different categories.

 | Category name | Description
 |------------------|-------------------{% ifversion fpt or ghec %}